notadeejay/rbc-training/data/Week 3 Day 1/02__Psuedo Selectors__Reading.md

 uuid: 647a2942-78cf-4dd2-b7c5-d3c1571d0099
 ---

-Pseudo Classes let us style elements only when they are in a specific state.
+Pseudo Classes let us style elements when they are in a specific state.
 For example, we can apply specific styles to an element only when it's being hovered over.

+This is the general syntax that we follow when we're using pseudo selectors.
+We add our selector, followed by a semi-colon and the name of the pseudo selector we'd like to use.

 ```css
 selector:pseudo-class {